jhavenz/laravel-permission-name-generator/readme.md

 This is definitely intentional, since when I'm working on my own projects, I was always having to lookup what was singular and what wasn't.
 The `AllPermissions` Facade is the only thing that's singular (unless I overlooked something somewhere, if so please let me know).
 This provides a unified and predictable format across the board...
-    _I can only advise to list your resource as singular when you add them in the config file..that's 100% up to you though, as it wont make much difference if using this package._

 3. **Can I add my own scopes?**
 No, right now there's only 4 available... as represented by the Facades.